Error-331/code_tests/docs/bible/quotes.md

 #### Praising God through My Tears

-*For his anger endureth but a moment; in his favour is life: weeping may endure for a night, but joy cometh in the morning.*
+*"For his anger endureth but a moment; in his favour is life: weeping may endure for a night, but joy cometh in the morning."*

 **(Psalm 30:5 KJV)**